-- Add flowers - You can add planters outside for flowers or simply have a flower bed.
-This will add a pop of color and draw people's eyes to the home
+- Add flowers - Landlords can add planters outside for flowers or simply have a flower bed.
+This will add a pop of color and attract tenants to your investment properties

 Upgrade the Bathroom

-Bathrooms are one of the most used rooms in any house, including rentals.
+Bathrooms are one of the most used rooms in any house, including rental properties.
 Over time, it will go through a lot of wear and tear and can easily become the most outdated room in the house.
-Upgrading the bathrooms can increase tenants’ comfort and can play a role when tenants are deciding whether or not to renew the lease.
-What’s more, newer tenants will easily notice any existing bathroom issues and you would want to prevent that.
+Upgrading the bathrooms can increase tenants’ comfort and can play a role when residents are deciding whether or not to renew the lease.
+What’s more, newer residents will easily notice any existing bathroom issues and landlords would want to prevent that.

-Here are 3 reasons why you should work on the bathroom renovations:
+Here are 3 reasons why landlords should work on the bathroom renovations:

 - Save on Utility Costs - Addressing plumbing issues early on and installing water-efficient toilets can help you save money on utilities.
 Make sure that these are well-maintained to avoid leaks.